 Respecting your sexual boundaries in a relationship should be a top priority.
 Right from indulging in PDA to having sex, understanding each other’s comfort zone is crucial in order to establish mutual respect in a relationship.
 If you’re not comfortable kissing in public, communicate the same to your partner.
 Not in the mood for sex today?
 Say it.
 Consent matters.
 We can’t stress it enough.

-Says a friend about the importance of mutual respect in a relationship when it came to intimacy, “My ex-boyfriend always respected my physical and sexual boundaries.
+Speaking about the importance of mutual respect in a relationship when it came to intimacy, a friend says, “My ex-boyfriend always respected my physical and sexual boundaries.
 We may have had our own reasons to part ways but when we were together, he never did anything that made me uncomfortable.
 He would always seek permission and care about my comfort before making any move.”

 You’re not obligated to do something you’re not comfortable with just because you’re in a relationship.
 Also, remember, consent works both ways.
 It is your responsibility to respect the boundaries set by your partner even if you don’t exactly relate to them.